- Incompatible Routers

 Gateway Puck won't Connect during WiFi Setup

-The router broadcasts 2.4 and 5.0 GHz networks but seems to only allow devices to connect to 5.0GHz.
+- Some routers broadcast 2.4 and 5.0 GHz networks but seem to only allow devices to connect to 5.0GHz.
 Once a device is connected to 5.0GHz, the router will then allow connection to 2.4GHz.
 This has been identified as the WiFi router rejecting new connections under 2.4GHz.
+Try these specific router solutions:

 Google WiFi